George E. Johnson (businessman): Career

-Personal
+Personal life and death

-Johnson was married to Joan Betty Henderson, whom he met while they were students at Phillips High School.
-Johnson and Henderson wed in May 1950 and divorced in 1989.
-The couple remarried in 1995.
-Together they had four children; Eric, Joan, John and George E. Johnson Jr.He married Madeline Murphy Rabb on March 30, 2022.
+Johnson was married to Joan Betty Henderson, whom he met while they were students at high school.
+Johnson and Henderson wed in May 1950 and briefly divorced in 1989, but later remarried in 1995.
+During his divorce from Henderson, Johnson was married to Renee Derem, a French woman, from 1993 to 1995.
+Johnson and Henderson remarried in 1995, and remained married until her death in 2019.
+Together they had four children.